 Mastiffs probably came to the United States in colonial times, but it wasn't until 1879 that the first Mastiff club was formed in this country.
 The American Kennel Club recognized the breed in 1885, and a Mastiff named Bayard was the first of his breed to be registered with the AKC.
 The current Mastiff Club of America was formed in 1929 and still watches over the breed today, almost 80 years later.

-Today, the Mastiff's gentle nature and massive size makes him a much-loved companion throughout the world.
-He ranks 32nd among the 155 breeds and varieties recognized by the American Kennel Club.
+Today, the Mastiff's gentle nature and massive size makes them a much-loved companion throughout the world.

 The proper Mastiff should be a combination of grandeur and good nature, courage and docility.
-He's always dignified, never shy or vicious.
+They're always dignified, never shy or vicious.

 A well-socialized Mastiff treats normal strangers with polite aloofness but will step between you and anyone or anything that seems threatening.
-Normally it's not necessary, but if the threat continues, he'll escalate his response as needed.
+Normally it's not necessary, but if the threat continues, they'll escalate their response as needed.
 Thieves who are foolish or unlucky enough to break into a home with a Mastiff will find themselves cornered until a family member arrives to call the police.

 Mastiffs are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all Mastiffs will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.

 - Hip Dysplasia: This is a heritable condition in which the thighbone doesn't fit snugly into the hip joint.
 Some dogs show pain and lameness on one or both rear legs, but you may not notice any signs of discomfort in a dog with hip dysplasia.
 As the dog ages, arthritis can develop.
-X-ray screening for hip dysplasia is done by the Orthopedic Foundation for Animals or the University of Pennsylvania Hip Improvement Program (PennHIP).
-Dogs with hip dysplasia should not be bred.
-If you're buying a puppy, ask the breeder for proof that the parents have been tested for hip dysplasia and are free of problems.
 Hip dysplasia is hereditary, but it can be worsened by environmental factors, such as rapid growth from a high-calorie diet or injuries incurred from jumping or falling on slick floors.

 - Cancer: Dogs, like humans, can develop cancer.
 There are many different types of cancer and the success of treatment differs for each individual case.
 For some forms of cancer, the tumors are surgically removed, others are treated with chemotherapy, and some are treated both surgically and medically.
 In Mastiffs, osteosarcoma (bone cancer) is common.
 The first sign of osteosarcoma is lameness, but the dog will need x-rays to determine if the cause is cancer.
 Osteosarcoma is treated aggressively, usually with the amputation of the limb and chemotherapy.
 With treatment, dogs can live nine months to two years or more.
 Luckily, dogs can adapt well to life on three legs and don't suffer the same side effects of chemotherapy as humans, such as nausea and hair loss.